doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Deprecated extension via schema manipulation events

+Subscription to the following events has been deprecated:
+- `onSchemaCreateTable`,
+- `onSchemaCreateTableColumn`,
+- `onSchemaDropTable`,
+- `onSchemaAlterTable`,
+- `onSchemaAlterTableAddColumn`,
+- `onSchemaAlterTableRemoveColumn`,
+- `onSchemaAlterTableChangeColumn`,
+- `onSchemaAlterTableRenameColumn`.

+The upgrade path will depend on the use case:
+1. If you are using the events to modify the behavior of the platform, you should extend the platform class and implement the corresponding logic in the sub-class.
+2. If you are using the events to modify the arguments processed by the platform (e.g. modify the table definition before the platform generates the `CREATE TABLE` DDL), you should do the needed modifications before calling the corresponding platform or schema manager method.

 ## Deprecated the emulation of the `LOCATE()` function for SQLite

 Relying on the availability of the `LOCATE()` on SQLite deprecated.
 SQLite does not provide that function natively,